The conjugation action in completed group rings: Preliminaries

 \begin{proof} Clearly $R/I$ is a ring, and is compact as a quotient space.
 By \cite[Theorem 5.4]{warner}, the topology on $R/I$ is indeed a ring topology, so that $R/I$ is a compact ring.
 Now it follows from \cite[Theorem 5.17(3)]{warner} that $R/I$ is totally disconnected. \end{proof}

 \checked\begin{lem} Profinite rings are compact and totally disconnected. \end{lem}

-\begin{proof} By definition, a profinite ring $R$ is an inverse limit of finite rings, and is hence a closed subspace of a product of finite rings.
-But finite rings are discrete, and hence compact and totally disconnected; and these properties are preserved under arbitrary products and closed subspaces. \end{proof}
+\begin{proof} By definition, a profinite ring $R$ is the inverse limit of an inverse system of discrete finite rings, and is hence a closed subspace of the product space.
+But discrete finite rings are compact and totally disconnected, and these properties are preserved under arbitrary products and closed subspaces. \end{proof}